Notifications

 hidePanel() function Hides the Notification Panel.

-isPanelVisible boolean Whether the Notification Panel is currently open.
+isPanelVisible boolean Whether the Notification Panel is currently visible.

 notifications object[] A list of all available notification objects.